-[68] Table 1 compares the experimental attenuation coefficients with attenuation coefficients calculated using the model reported herein.
-In keeping with the report of the ice conditions given by Squire and Moore [1980], we use c = 0.5 as the ice concentration in our model and set the average thickness as D = 0.5 m.
-To replicate the structure of the ice cover, three model runs were made in which the diameters of floes were 10 m, 25 m, and 100 m, these being the mean values across each zone, and the value of the attenuation determined for each zone was then used in a weighted average according to the proportion of the ice pack occupied by the relevant band.
+Table 1 compares the experimental attenuation coefficients with attenuation coefficients 536 calculated using the model reported herein.
+In keeping with the report of the ice conditions 537 given by Squire and Moore [1980], we use c = 0.5 as the ice concentration in our model 538 and set the average thickness as $D = 0.5 \,\mathrm{m}$ .
+To replicate the structure of the ice cover, 539 three model runs were made, in which the diameters of floes were 10 m, 25 m and 100 m, 540 these being the mean values across each zone, and the value of the attenuation determined 541 for each zone was then used in a weighted average according to the proportion of the ice 542 pack occupied by the relevant band.
+543

-[69] Given that the authors have had to idealize the formidable complexity and heterogeneity of a real MIZ and to interpret average parameters to describe the physical properties of the ice cover, the similarity between the experimental and model attenuation coefficients is most pleasing.
-In particular, we note that for all but the highest period, the attenuation coefficients are of the right order of magnitude.
+Given that the authors have had to idealize the formidable complexity and heterogeneity of a real MIZ and to interpret average parameters to describe the physical properties of the ice cover, the similarity between the experimental and model attenuation coefficients is most pleasing.
+In particular we note that for all but the highest period, the attenuation coefficients are of the right order of magnitude.
 Better still is the agreement to the first significant figure for the 7.6 s and 6.4 s periods.

-[70] As mentioned previously, the underprediction of attenuation for long waves in models that only accommodate scattering is well known.
-Such behavior should not be surprising, though, as the role of scattering is subordinate to dissipative processes in this regime [see Vaughan et al., 2009].
-For this reason, the addition of viscosity to parameterize energy dissipation in the model, arising in both the water and, because of inelasticity, in the sea ice, is expected to improve its accuracy, but this will be the topic of a future work.
-The overprediction of attenuation for short waves has also been observed previously, although it is less well understood.
-It may be due to unmodeled effects such as the nonlinear transfer of energy between frequencies, wave generation within the ice, or resonances, caused by wave-ice coupling, which create new waves that are not fully captured by the model.
-For the first time, the authors believe that the sophistication of the reported model will allow these more esoteric effects to be fully investigated, now that a robust and accurate three-dimensional characterization of MIZ scattering is in hand.
-Despite the presence of these foci for future model development, we are encouraged by the concurrence of theory and field experiment in the band of relevant periods, remembering that the model is parsimonious to the extent of any propitious parameterizations.
+As mentioned previously, the underprediction of attenuation for long waves in models 550 that only accommodate scattering is well known.
+Such behavior should not be surprising 551 though, as the role of scattering is subordinate to dissipative processes in this regime see 552 Vaughan et al., 2009.
+For this reason, the addition of viscosity to parameterize energy 553 dissipation in the model, arising in both the water and, because of inelasticity, in the sea 554 ice, is expected to improve its accuracy but this will be the topic of a future work.
+The 555 overprediction of attenuation for short waves has also been observed previously, although 556 it is less well understood.
+It may be due to unmodeled effects such as the non-linear 557 transfer of energy between frequencies, wave generation within the ice, or resonances, 558 caused by wave-ice coupling, which create new waves that are not fully captured by the 559 model.
+For the first time, the authors believe that the sophistication of the reported 560 model will allow these more esoteric effects to be fully investigated, now that a robust 561 and accurate three-dimensional characterization of MIZ scattering is in hand.
+Despite the 562 presence of these foci for future model development, we are encouraged by the concurrence 563 of theory and field experiment in the band of relevant periods, remembering that the model 564 is parsimonious to the extent of any propitious parameterizations.
+565